RyanAlameddine/WireForm/README.md

 - Gates with a dynamic input/output count
 - Undo-Redo functionality
 - Copy-Cut-Paste functionality
+- Smart selection features which prohibit gates from overlapping and provide visual feedback of intersection and connection between gates and wires.
+- If multiple objects are selected who share a property (like bitDepth, rotation, etc) all intersecting properties will be displayed and editable
-- Other ease of use features such as additive selections (holding shift while selecting), intersected selection properties (multi-object editing), etc.
+- Other ease of use features such as additive selections (holding shift while selecting to add items), etc.

 ## Examples